-Reliability and Integrity of Information (page 3)
+Reliability and Integrity of Information (pages 4)

-- Compensating controls have been implemented in different areas of the court's operations to ensure a proper separation of duties. - Adequate support documentation for adjustments, reversals and voids must be scanned into Odyssey. - No material exceptions were noted in the recording of citations issued by the Galveston County Sheriff's Office in Odyssey.
+- Compensating controls have been implemented in different areas of the court's operations to ensure a proper separation of duties. - No discrepancies were noted in the testing of adjustments, reversals and voids. - No material exceptions were noted in the recording of citations issued by the Galveston County Sheriff's Office in Odyssey.

-Safeguarding of Assets (page 4)
+Safeguarding of Assets (page 5)

-- All collections were accounted for during the surprise cash counts. - Physical security over assets (collections) is adequate. - The court deposits collections daily. - Bond account bank reconciliations are submitted to the Auditor's Office monthly.
+- Physical security over assets (collections) is adequate. - All collections were accounted for during the surprise cash count. - Court policy is to deposit collections daily. - Bond account bank reconciliations are submitted to the Auditor's Office monthly.

-Compliance with Statutes, Policies and Procedures (pages 5-8)
+Compliance with Statutes, Policies and Procedures (pages 6-9)

-- No material discrepancies were noted in the testing of Administrative Dismissals and No-Charge Dismissals. - Odyssey is not consistently assessing all of the statutorily required court costs and fees to misdemeanor offenses. - No material discrepancies were noted in the testing of the "Allocation Rule". - No discrepancies were noted in the testing of the Time Payment Fee. - The PC30 collection fee calculation must include the entire outstanding balance of any fines, fees and court costs. - No material discrepancies were noted in the testing of credits awarded for compliance with CCP §45.048, CCP §45.049(a), CCP §45.0491 and court policy. - The fine for a case which is deferred must not exceed the amount of the fine that could be imposed on the defendant as punishment for the offense.
+- The office is in compliance with applicable statutes when assessing court costs, fines and fees. - No discrepancies were noted in the testing of Administrative Dismissals. - Adequate support documentation must be scanned in Odyssey for No-Charge Dismissals. - No material discrepancies were noted in the court's compliance with the "Allocation Rule". - No discrepancies were noted in the court's assessment of Time Payment fees. - The PC30 collection fee calculation must include the entire outstanding balance of any fines, fees and court costs. - No material discrepancies were noted in the testing of credits awarded for compliance with CCP §45.048, CCP §45.049(a), CCP §45.0491 and court policy. - No discrepancies were noted in the testing of Deferred Adjudication.

-Statistical Analysis (pages 9-10)
+Statistical Analysis (pages 10-11)

-- Almost half (49.4%) of the cases filed were non-traffic misdemeanors.
-Traffic misdemeanors made up 26.3% and debt claims made up 10.3%. - Bank deposits fluctuated from \$40,180 (January 2020) to \$17,643 (April 2020) and back up to \$68,013 (June 2020) due to the Covid-19 Pandemic.
-Total collections for the audit period were \$565,767.
+- Approximately one-third (29.8%) of the cases filed were debt claims.
+Non-traffic misdemeanors made up 28.8% and traffic misdemeanors made up 17.7%. - Bank deposits fluctuated from \$49,067 (October 2019) to \$19,494 (April 2020) and back up to \$45,144 (September 2020) due to the COVID-19 Pandemic.
+Total collections for the audit period were \$452,911.